 What do you think has the biggest impact on property prices?

-If your answer is location you would be right - but did you know that there are a whole range of other factors, largely out of your control, that may also have a say?...some of which may surprise you.
+If your answer is location you would be right - but did you know that there are a whole range of other factors, largely out of your control, that may also have a say?
+Some of which may surprise you.

-Who wants to live next to a moving cloud of carbon monoxide, not to mention noise right?
-You would be correct in this assumption as a Canadian study found that road traffic noise had a 'significant and consistent effect'.
+A Canadian study found that road traffic noise had a 'significant and consistent effect'.
 They even managed to quantify it to the decibel, with each rise worth approximately $340 per decibel in depreciation.